 And to take this a step further, the KEEP clause on InputWindowA will generate deletes as events “time out” after 30 minutes.
 So if we fast forward the clock, and no more events are received, 30 minutes after T1 we will see message 1 get deleted, which removes it from the aggregation causing an update to the aggregate value:

 Try it yourself

 The best way to really get comfortable with opCodes is to experiment.
-The ESP Studio makes it easy.
+The streaming development tools in the studio makes it easy.
 Just set up a simple model, run it, and then use the Manual Input tool to send in events with different opCodes to see what happens.